utPLSQL/utPLSQL/docs/userguide/reporters.md

 #Teamcity reporter

 [Teamcity](https://www.jetbrains.com/teamcity/) is a CI server by Jetbrains.
-The CI has it's own format of reporting that allows tracking of progress of a CI step/task as it executes.
+It supports XUnit reporting and additionally has it's own format of reporting that allows tracking of progress of a CI step/task as it executes.
-The format developed by Jetbrains is supported by utPLSQL with `ut_teamcity_reporter`.
+The TeamCity format developed by Jetbrains is supported by utPLSQL with `ut_teamcity_reporter`.

 Invocation of tests with Teamcity reporter.